Public Participation: Identification of Bathing Waters

 - Any safety issues.

-If you wish to propose your favourite beach/river etc as a new bathing water site or comment on an existing site please make your submission to: Kilkenny County Council, Environment Section, County Hall, John Street, Kilkenny.
+If you wish to propose your favourite beach/river etc. as a new bathing water site or comment on an existing site please contact Kilkenny County Council, County Hall, John Street, Kilkenny.

-Closing date for submissions to Kilkenny County Council is 3rd August 2017.
-For further information please contact: Catherine Millea, Senior Staff Officer, Environment Section, Kilkenny County Council, County Hall, John Street, Kilkenny, 056 7794470 or email@example.com.
+Closing date for submission to Kilkenny County Council is 22nd June 2018.
+For further information please Environment Section, Kilkenny County Council, County Hall, John Street, Kilkenny, 056 7794470 or email@example.com.